dwavesystems/demos/antenna-selection/README.rst

 Demo of Antennas Selection
 ===========================
-This code was taken from the webinar, *Quantum Programming with the Ocean Tools Suite*.
+This code was taken from the webinar, *Quantum Programming with the Ocean Tools Suite [2]_.

 This is a graph representing antenna coverage.
 Each of the seven nodes below represents an antenna with some amount of coverage.
 Note that the coverage provided by each